Welcome to your Clairification Dashboard and Monthly Tips!

 Email has a shelf life of about 24 hours, so there’s a high likelihood your donor will miss it.
 Unless you send it again.
 And again.
 It’s quite different from direct mail, which tends to sit around the house.

-According to M&R’s report, nonprofits sent 7 fundraising emails per subscriber in December.
+According to the Nonprofit Communications Trends Report, on average, nonprofits are sending out email newsletters at least monthly.
+The most effective fundraisers send non-newsletter emails weekly or 2-3 times/week. .
 That may be too few or too many for you, but I’m giving you a benchmark.
-The late, great online fundraising guru John Haydon suggests asking three times between 12-27 and 12-31.
+During the critical year-end fundraising period you should probably be sending more.
+The late, great online fundraising guru John Haydon recommended asking three times between 12-27 and 12-31.
 I concur.

 Here are a few ‘oldie-but-goody’ articles I’ve collected you may find of interest: